-Mrs. Kendra Mick was taken into custody and her daughter was given into DHS care.
+Mrs. Kendra Mick was taken into custody and her daughter was given into DCSS care.
 Mrs. Mick denies any involvement with the murders and maintains that her 8-year-old adopted son is responsible for the incident.
 Due to the lack of any blood on Mrs. Mick's person it is unlikely that she had a part in the murders.
-The neighborhood was canvased by police but was unable to turn up any suspect who could have been responsible for the voice recorded by Officer Watts.
+The neighborhood was canvased by police who were unable to turn up any suspect that could have been responsible for the voice recorded by Officer Watts.
 Officers were also unable to find any sign of the 8-year-old adopted son of the Mick's, Toby Mick.
 The search continues for the boy and any information about the man who was in the room.

-DHS confirmed that the Mick's had adopted an eight year-old boy named Toby.
-The adoption had finalized only three month prior to the incident.
+DCSS confirmed that the Mick's had adopted an eight-year-old boy named Toby.
+The adoption had finalized only three months prior to the incident.
 The boy was in care for only a short time after both of his parents had died in a fire, the boy was only in foster care for four months before being adopted by the Mick's.

-A symbol was found in the boys room which is unidentified at this time.
+A symbol was found in the boy's room which is unidentified at this time.
 It appears to be some sort of occult symbol but has yet to be determined of what type or region it could be from.
-It was on the wall behind the child's headboard and when examined it was determined to be feline blood that was used to draw the symbol.
+It was on the wall behind the child's headboard and determined to have been written in feline blood.
 Several small animal corpses were discovered buried in the backyard of which several cats were included.
 The corpses ranged from three months to a few days old.
 It was apparent that the boy had been involved.

 The person whose voice was captured on Officer Watts' personal recording device has yet to be found.
 It will be difficult to determine the perpetrator only by voice alone.
 No other forensic evidence of a fifth person being in the room has been uncovered.
 For the moment this case remains open.